 The average age of people presenting to gender identity clinics is 42 years.
 Gender dysphoria affects men and women.
 About four times as many people who were born male want to change their sex as those born female.
 It can affect children and teenagers as well.
 Around 100 children and adolescents are referred to specialist gender services each year in the UK.

 What is the cause of gender dysphoria?

 It is not yet known what causes gender dysphoria.
 It is likely to be a combination of a number of factors.
 This includes the genes you inherit, your hormones, your brain structure, and the environment and culture you grow up in.

 What are the problems associated with gender dysphoria?

-Gender dysphoria is a feeling that you are not the gender that you were given at birth.
-It causes an intense wish to change gender.
-You may feel a wish to hide or get rid of characteristics which are typical of your assigned gender.
+Gender dysphoria is a feeling that you are not the sex that you were given at birth.
+It causes an intense wish to change.
+You may feel a wish to hide or get rid of characteristics which are typical of your assigned sex.
 For example, breasts or genitals or facial hair.

-Being transsexual, and wishing to be another gender, is NOT a mental illness.
+Being transsexual, and wishing to be another sex, is NOT a mental illness.
 However, the problems associated with this can make you unwell.

-Thinking about changing gender can be a very daunting, scary prospect.
+Thinking about changing sex can be a very daunting, scary prospect.
 If you are considering this, there are lots of ways to obtain help and support, discussed below.

 Can children have gender dysphoria?